al3xandr3/al3xandr3.github.io/_posts/2014-06-26-storytelling-and-presenting.md

 To do the presentation, write a A4 paper separated into 4 areas, with the trigger words in each section, to guide the presentation.

-### The Problem System
+#### The Problem System

 Another way of structuring a presentation.
-This one is very often found in tv advertisement, even movies.
+This one is very often found in TV advertisement, even movies.
 Works by starting with creating the problem, create the need to be resolved and then serving the solution.

 - Problem